schmidi2/xmasgame-dmt/README.md

 Xmas Browser Game
 ============

-This Xmas Game I made in 2013 for our music club Dorfmusik Thörishaus.
-It is a HTML5 browser game, based on the JavaScript framework melonJS.
+This Xmas Game I made in 2013 for our music club [Dorfmusik Thörishaus](http://www.dm-thoerishaus.ch).
+It is a HTML5 browser game, based on the JavaScript framework [melonJS](http://melonjs.org).
-As a template I used Tilly's Horrible Halloween by Gareth Williams, see GarethIW/MelonTest https://github.com/GarethIW/MelonTest.
+As a template I used Tilly's Horrible Halloween by Gareth Williams, see [GarethIW/MelonTest](https://github.com/GarethIW/MelonTest).

 * The game is in german only.
 Translate yourself if you like to.
 * It was developed quicky and a little bit dirty, because I didn't have much time.